bakedonion/smart-greenhouse/README.md

 # Smart Greenhouse

-This project serves as a prove of concept.
+This project serves as a proof of concept.
 It is split up into two parts: _telemetry_ and _webapp_. _telemetry_ simulates IoT devices and send their mock data to an Azure IoT Hub. _webapp_ on the other hand presents the collected data in a simple webapp and showcases the use of direct method invocations.

 ## Requirements